Home

 For these reasons, cages should not be placed in the kitchen.

-You may have to move your bird and canary cage to another room or outside while using strong cleaning solutions.
+You may have to move your bird and canary cage to another room or outside while cooking or using strong cleaning solutions.

-If you're a smoker try and locate the canary cage in an area that gets less smoke.
+If you're a smoker, QUIT!
+Or at least try and locate the cage in an area that gets little to no smoke.

 And when I say "predators", I also mean...mosquitoes!
 Mosquitos carry and spread Canary Pox.
 A fatal disease among canaries.
 A mosquito bite can kill your canary.